bittib010/HTMLCustomTagComponents/README.md

 ## Hexviewer
 Here is a live example: [Hexviewer Github Pages](https://bittib010.github.io/HTMLCustomTagComponents/hexviewer/index.html).
 Try clicking on the sequences that has color.
-(And do not take any lessons from the information - its copy paste from dummy data and/or partially correct data)

 If you want to make an interactive hex-view to show of file headers or anything you've researched, simply add the javascript and the css to get it done.